forcedotcom/salesforcedx-vscode/docs/articles/apex/writing.md

 ## View Code-Completion Suggestions

 To see code-completion suggestions, press Ctrl+space when you’re working in a `.cls` or `.trigger` file.
 To navigate between the suggestions, use the arrow keys.
 To auto-complete a suggestion from the list, press Enter.
-To change the global pre-selection behavior see [Intellisense - Suggest selection](https://code.visualstudio.com/docs/editor/intellisense).
+To change how suggestions are pre-selected, see [IntelliSense - Suggestion selection](https://code.visualstudio.com/docs/editor/intellisense).
 ![Animation showing code completion of a System.debug() statement](../../images/apex_completion.gif)

 ## Insert Code Snippets